ampproject/amp.dev/content/docs/reference/common_attributes.md

 ## placeholder

-The `placeholder` attribute can be set on any HTML element, not just AMP elements.
-The placeholder attribute indicates that the element marked with this attribute acts as a placeholder for the parent AMP element.
-If specified, a placeholder element must be a direct child of the AMP element.
+The `placeholder` attribute indicates that the element marked with this attribute acts as a placeholder for the parent AMP element.
+The attribute can be placed on any HTML element that is a direct child of an AMP element that supports placeholders.
 By default, the placeholder is immediately shown for the AMP element, even if the AMP element's resources have not been downloaded or initialized.
 Once ready, the AMP element typically hides its placeholder and shows the content.
 The exact behavior with respect to the placeholder is up to the element's implementation.

 Often used with: images, animations, videos, and ads